aubreyrjones/mutagen/README.md

 3. Include the `§` at the beginning of every section name.

 4. Use exactly the included `○△●▢` symbols for buyable and trackable items.
-These are the only "clickable" symbols in the webapp.
+These are the only "clickable" symbols in the app.

 5. Avoid complex formatting in move text.
 Specifically, features like tables, images, embedded spreadsheets, and all the other fancy shit LibreOffice can do will break when the playbook is converted to plain text for automatic parsing.
-Keep it simple.
+Keep it simple, or you'll need to go back and edit the JSON to clean things up (which is hell, trust me).